L3g3nDAr/QuizAPP/README.md

-Еhis is an app for passing tests.
+This is an app for passing tests.
 For work:
   Download all files
   Extract the files from the archive